A day in the life of a Project Analyst supporting IR35 compliance

-Grayce Analyst, Suzie Threlfall shares her experience support IR35 compliance at M&G Plc.
+Grayce Analyst, Suzie Threlfall shares her experience support IR35 compliance at a leading Investment Management Organisation.

 What is your current assignment and what responsibilities do you have on client site?

-I am currently working at M&G Plc in the Resourcing Department in a Project Analyst and Support role for IR35.
-The main responsibilities include managing data for employee assessments, maintaining the projects action log, organising and rolling out training events, creating communication pieces for hiring managers/contractors and liaising with stakeholders to communicate M&G Plc’s strategy for IR35.
+I am currently working in the Resourcing Department in a Project Analyst and Support role for IR35, at a leading Investment Management Organisation.
+The main responsibilities include managing data for employee assessments, maintaining the projects action log, organising and rolling out training events, creating communication pieces for hiring managers/contractors and liaising with stakeholders to communicate the strategy for IR35.